Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: Notation, Setup and Review

 \subsection{Notations and Matched Case-Referent Studies}

 In the population of interest, there are $ I $ broad cases.
-Each broad case is matched with $ J-1\geq 1 $ noncases or \emph{referents} with the same value of observed covariates.
-As such, in this case-referent study, we have formed $ I $ independent matched sets.
+Each broad case is matched with $ J-1 $ noncases or \emph{referents} with the same value of observed covariates.
+As such, in this case-referent study, we have formed $ I $ independent matched sets, with each set consisting of $J$ subjects and $J\geq 2$.
 Within matched set $ i =1,\dots, I$, the $ J $ subjects are numbered $ j=1,\dots, J $, where the first subject is the $ i $th broad case without loss of generality.